 The testicles are also part of the endocrine system.
 They produce hormones, including testosterone.
 Testosterone is the hormone that is associated with deeper voices, bigger muscles, and body and facial hair during puberty, and it also stimulates the production of sperm.
 The testes, together with the epididymis and vas deferens, hang in a pouch-like structure outside the pelvis called the scrotum.
 This bag of skin helps to regulate the temperature of testicles, which need to be kept cooler than body temperature to produce viable sperm.

 There is an opportunity to halt production of sperm and prevent conception by changing the temperature of the scrotum.
-Research published this year found that men who wear tight-fitting underwear (“tighty whiteys”, colloquially) could affect their fertility and reproductive efforts.
+Research published in 2018 found that men who wear tight-fitting underwear (“tighty whiteys”, colloquially) could affect their fertility and reproductive efforts.

 Scientists are working on other studies in the pipeline to make new methods of male contraception that prevent the testes from making new sperm without using hormones – a promising lead for safe, reversible male contraception.